 If you’re not working with a large volume of data or many data types, NoSQL would be overkill.

 It’s difficult to predict how the application will grow over time.

 NoSQL databases offer more flexibility in terms of data modeling, allowing changes to be made without the need for extensive code alterations.

 The data modeling process is iterative and adaptive.
 Changing the structure or schema will not impact development cycles or create any downtime for the application.

-This is related to the above SQL requirement for ACID compliance.
-For example, with social media platforms, it isn’t important if everyone sees your new post at the exact same time, which means data consistency is not a priority.
+This is related to the above-mentioned SQL requirements for ACID compliance.
+For example, with social media platforms, it isn’t important if everyone sees your new post at the exact same time, which means that data consistency is not a priority.

 NoSQL makes it easy to store all different types of data together and without having to invest time into defining what type of data you’re storing in advance.

 As discussed above, NoSQL provides much greater flexibility and the ability to control costs as your data needs change.